samplics-org/samplics/README.md

 - Replication-based estimation i.e. Boostrap, BRR, and Jackknife
 - Regression-based e.g. generalized regression (GREG)

-**Small Area Estimation (SAE).** When the sample size is not large enough to produce reliable / stable domain level estimates, SAE techniques can be used to model the output variable of interest to produce domain level estimates.
+**Small https://seneweb.com/news/International/france-l-rsquo-esperance-de-vie-et-le-no_n_338526.htmlArea Estimation (SAE).** When the sample size is not large enough to produce reliable / stable domain level estimates, SAE techniques can be used to model the output variable of interest to produce domain level estimates.
 This subpackage provides Area-level and Unit-level SAE methods.

 For more details, visit https://samplics.readthedocs.io/en/latest/